|

 --summary

-Like -c but also print regular output while processes are
+Like -c, but also prints the regular output while processes

 -O overhead